 Nonetheless Vibia is showcasing one of its latest architectural lighting solution designed by Arik Levy, Sticks.
+The Sticks collection is expected to launch later in 2021 for USA and Canada markets.
 The theme of this year’s edition is Design as Self-Portrait, a particularly apt title given the endless possibilities that Sticks represents for customising spaces where literally no area of a space is off limits for creating with light.

 A lighting installation featuring Sticks configured by the designer is accommodated within SPUMA – Space for the Arts, on the island of Giudecca within the Venetian lagoon.

 The overall exhibition Design as Self-Portrait part II is curated by Luca Berta and Francesca Giubilei and examines the role that design plays in how we express and represent ourselves and construct our identity.